rijuvenator/DisplacedDimuons/Analysis/README.md

     * The `setGenAliases()` function is a _TTree_ related function that sets gen particle aliases in the _TTree_.
 My current way of storing the gen particles in the tree is in a vector of size 8+, specifically **mu11, mu12, mu21, mu22, X1, X2, H, P** or **mu1, mu2, j1, j2, X, XP, H, P**.
 Rather than writing `t.gen_pt[4]`, I would rather write `t.X1.pt`.
 This is useful when the full machinery of _Primitives_ is not required and only simple selections need to be done, and the full speed of the `TTree::Draw()` function is desired.
     * The `addBinWidth` function takes in a plot and appends the bin width, with a "GeV" or "cm" as appropriate, to the *y*-axis.
 It has been added to all the plotters, so that it is now a standard part of all plots.
   * **Selections.py** is the central library for dealing with object and event selections.
 It defines _Cut_ objects, which are context-aware selections that take in objects and apply cuts; and _Selection_ objects, which are collections of _Cuts_ along with useful auxiliary functions.
 To apply the muon selection to a muon, one only needs to declare a _MuonSelection_ object, and all the booleans are automatically computed, along with functions to access any or all or none of them, and functions to increment counters in a systematic way.
 Any selections and cuts should be added here and imported to other functions.
+  * **Selector.py** is a library for actually performing the object and event selections.
+It uses the _Selections_ library, but requires the context of the interior of an `analyze()` function of an _Analyzer_.
+This isn't in the _Selections_ library because it actually does the full process of the analysis selection, and is more than just a few cuts -- it combines functions from _AnalysisTools_, as well.
+This code used to live in an _Analyzer_ -- it is the meat of it, after all -- but it is quite similar for many purposes, so into a library it goes.
+  * **SummaryPlotter.py** is a small library for making "summary plots".
+These are plots of a few numbers for entire signal points, e.g. the fitted &sigma; of the L<sub>xy</sub> distribution.
+Plotting them this way makes dependencies on the Higgs mass, the long-lived particle mass, and the lifetime more obvious, in a visual way.

 For **HistogramGetter** and **PlotterParser** see the **Plotters** section.